Facebook pixel Solar Installer Training

 Through hands-on instruction, you'll learn how to:

-This free program is offered in partnership with the Saint Louis University Center for Environmental Education and Training and the U.S. Environmental Protection Agency.
-It is designed to help eligible individuals launch their careers in solar energy.
+This free training program is offered in partnership with the Saint Louis University Center for Environmental Education and Training and the U.S. Environmental Protection Agency.
+It is designed to help eligible individuals build foundational skills and begin a career in the growing solar energy industry.

 What Can You Do as a Solar Installer?